Coalstoun Lakes, Queensland: History

 Coalstoun Lakes Cemetery is believed to be older than the town itself, as its earliest surviving inscription on a grave is dated 1899.

 Coalstoun Lakes State School opened on 25 July 1910.

-Brigalow Creek State School opened on 3 December 1913 and closed on 1924.
+Brigalow Creek State School opened on 3 December 1913 and closed in 1924.

 Coalstoun Lakes Community Hall was originally built in 1916.
 After World War I, it was extended and renamed the Coalstoun Lakes Memorial Hall to commemorate those who served and died in the war.

 Mount Harvey State School opened on 24 January 1921 and closed on 31 October 1948.

 Coalstoun Lakes Post Office opened on 1 July 1927 (a receiving office had been open from 1910) and closed in 1976.

 On 31 July 1932 Archbishop James Duhig opened the Catholic church in Coalstoun Lakes.

 St Thomas' Anglican Church was dedicated on 30 December 1934 by Bishop Horace Henry Dixon.